robmetko/figlio/README.md

 # Helpful Notes
 - Add/Edit: simply add files or make changes to the file.
-- Commit: In Team Explorer, click Changes
+- Commit (Local ONLY): In Team Explorer, click Changes, right click to the file that you want to commit, click Stage.
+Then add a commit message to commit.
+- Push: